johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 ## Protected Code Loader Software Work Flow in Open Enclave
 ### Build time encryption
-    A seperate tool is provided at enclave build time to encrypt the enclave image right before signing process, this can ensure on creating and loading process, the code remain as a normal enclave image is handled, also this design doesn't affect ECREATE operation by sgx_common_loader
+    A seperate tool "oeencrypt" is provided at enclave build time to encrypt the enclave image right before enclave signing process,
 ### load time decryption
     On enclave initliazation operation(EINIT operation), right before relocation, the encrypted enclave image need to be decrypted and than perform the relocation